The Seljuk Han of Anatolia

 6 lines of support cross vaults parallel to the rear wall

+The only decoration in the han is on the borders of the crown door.
 Each side of the hall door is decorated with a band of handsome pointed key motifs, a decor found on many Seljuk monuments.
-It is identical to the portal decoration on the nearby Burmali Mosque in Amasya, dated 1237, which supports a similar date of construction for this han.
+It is identical to the portal decoration on the nearby Burmali Mosque in nearby Amasya, dated 1237, which supports a similar date of construction for this han.

 Total Area: 1,300m2